Arthurs-excalibur/Inspectra/README.md

 <div align="center">
   <br />
-  Built with ❤️ by the Inspectra Team
+  Built with ❤️ by the Arthur
 </div>